 Twenty-five years ago I applied myself to historical and philosophical approaches to the study of religion under the direction of scholars such as Elie Wiesel and Malcolm David Eckel, but as I grew into adulthood, exposure to yogic and Buddhist practices showed me heart-based ways of feeling into life, and the Wisdom Traditions became a source of personal support.

 I have been teaching yoga for more than a decade now, completing several long-term trainings along the way.
 Most recently I earned yoga and mindfulness certification from the Insight Yoga Institute and a personal endorsement by its founder, Sarah Powers.
-I now serve as a Mentor in the Institute and will be assisting Sarah Powers in delivering the Insight Yoga Teacher Training Intensive in August 2019.
+I now serve as a Mentor for the Institute and have assisted Sarah on trainings and retreats.

-Of all the methods I have studied, I particularly appreciate meditation and spiritual inquiry for benefitting people in the throes of change.
+Of all the methods I have studied, I particularly appreciate meditation and psycho-spiritual inquiry for benefitting people in the throes of change.
 To expand my skills in this area I have undertaken an additional 2-year meditation teaching program with Jack Kornfield and Tara Brach that highlights Buddhist psychology.
+I am also studying to become an end-of-life doula.
 See below for a select list of trainings and certifications:

 I offer a deep bow to my teachers, spiritual allies, and students.
 We are suffering and awakening together.